niklaushirt/ibm-aiops-deployer/README.md

 <details>
 <summary>📥 Events</summary>

-To create a complete Topology/Application, yopu have to define the following variables:
+Inject Events to simulate the Custom Scenario.

 - `CUSTOM_EVENTS` : List of Events to be injected sequentially (order is being respected)